codlark/cls/docs/Syntax.md

 ## Layout File Parser

 The basic structure of the layout file is of a series of sections, each started by a header.
-Sections include `[layout]`, `[names]`, `[data]` and element sections.
-Headers are square brackets with a name in between.
+Sections include `layout`, `names`, `data` and element sections.
+Headers are a name followed by a colon and a newline.
 Element sections must have unique names.
-The `[layout]`, `[names]`, and `[data]` sections must have those specific names
+The `layout`, `names`, and `data` names are reserved for those sections

-Inside `[layout]` and element sections are property definitions.
-Properties configure the layout when in `[layout]` or an element when in an element section.
-A property definition consists of a property and a value separated by an equals sign.
+Inside `layout` and element sections are property definitions.
+Properties configure the layout when in `layout` or an element when in an element section.
+A property definition consists of a property and a value separated by a colon.
+Property definitions must be indented.
 For a full list of properties see [Layout and Elements](../Layout-and-Elements/) and for a look at values see [Values](../Values/)

-### `[names]` section
+### `names` section

-The `[names]` section allows you to define user [briks](#brik-syntax).
+The `names` section allows you to define user [briks](#brik-syntax).
 Note how the name in the example looks like a property definition.
 These are useful for values that will be seen repeatedly such as colors or icons for labels.
-Names for user briks should not include special characters, spaces are okay.
-There is no guarantee that some other part of brikWork won't see them as something else
+Names for user briks should not include special characters, spaces are okay, as here is no guarantee that some other part of brikWork won't see a special character as something else

-### `[data]` section
+### `data` section

-The `[data]` section holds the rows of data that end up in your assets.
+The `data` section holds the rows of data that end up in your assets.
 Data is in the form of comma separated values, or CSV.
 The first row is the header, which is used as a [brik](#brik-syntax) to insert it into your asset.
-The `[data]` section must be the last section in the file
+The `data` section must be the last section in the file

 ### Whitespace